In this article

 Any time an employee or contractor uses their own vehicle for business use, it qualifies for mileage reimbursement.
 This includes traveling to client meetings, attending events, or completing work-related tasks.
 However, not all business mileage is reimbursable—notably, mileage related to regular commuting is not reimbursable.

-Just keep in mind that the amount you reimburse your employees shouldn’t surpass the IRS standard mileage rate for the given tax year.
+But remember: The amount you reimburse your employees shouldn’t surpass the IRS standard mileage rate for the given tax year.
 If it does, the excess amount you reimburse employees will be treated as taxable income.

 Challenges with mileage reimbursement